PhoenicisOrg/phoenicis/README.md

-# POL-POM-5
-PlayOnLinux 5 repository
+# PlayOnLinux and PlayOnMac 5
 This is the PlayOnLinux and PlayOnMac 5 repository.

 ## Build instructions
-### Install java-gnome
+### Install java-gnome / QTJambi
-Run the maven goal clean alone at least one to install java-gnome in your Maven Repository.
+Run the maven goal clean alone at least one to install these jars in your Maven Repository.
 Otherwise, your build will fail
 ```
 mvn clean
 ```